 What is Compassion?

 Compassion is the capacity to be sensitive to the suffering of ourselves and others and the willingness to relieve and prevent it (Paul Gilbert, 2014).
 It is a capacity inherent in all of us which for many reasons does not always come to flourish.
 Fortunately, it can be trained, developed and deepened through practice.
-Compassion is characterised by kindness and receptivity as well as courage and responsibility.
+Compassion is characterized by kindness and receptivity as well as courage and responsibility.
 Many believe compassion should be directed towards others rather than ourselves.
 But self-compassion is not a selfish activity.
 Research increasingly shows that self-compassion is – like mindfulness – key to mental health and goes hand in hand with greater openness and empathy towards others.

 What is Mindfulness-Based Compassionate Living (MBCL)?